Subscribe for more!

 print designer & photographer

 Georgia is our resident creative person for all things print and is integral in bringing the newspapers to life, from photographing and designing the covers to creating artwork and badges.
-She is the Merch Queen and can craft anything your heart could desire.
+She is the Merch Queen.

-Georgia is a one-of-a-kind producer, and has worked on countless shows, tours and short films in the UK and Australia.
-She’s the best independent comedy producer Edinburgh Fringe has ever seen, as anyone who has been produced by her can attest!
+Georgia is a one-of-a-kind producer, and has worked on countless shows, tours and short films in the UK, US and Australia.
+She’s the best independent comedy producer Edinburgh Fringe has ever seen!

 Michael Julings

-Michael is a designer and comedy director, who made our gorgeous LMAOnaise logos.
+Michael is a designer and comedy director, who has made all iterations of our gorgeous LMAOnaise logos from day one.
 He runs Piñata, a comedy collective a hosting an awesome monthly variety night, and free new material night in south London.